featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

-# In person (or screenshare)
+# In person (or screenshare) 👎

 While rolling up to your colleague's desk (or [virtual desk](https://tandem.chat) if your team is remote) can clear up quick clarifying questions, it poses problems when trying to gather detailed critique.
+Common pitfalls include:

 - **Scheduling common availability is difficult.** What if your reviewer is in a meeting?
 Or working heads-down on an upcoming deliverable?
 You both need to have uninterruptible availability to get their feedback synchronously.
-Trying to get two people's schedule to sync up is time-intensive, especially in fast-moving startups.
+Trying to get two people's schedule to sync up is too time-intensive, especially in fast-moving startups.

 <!--Moreover, you risk interrupting your reviewer's [flow](https://en.wikipedia.org/wiki/Flow_(psychology)).
 Think of the context switching that needs to happen when juggling their tasks plus a surprise visit from you. -->